lamalab-org/PolyMetriX/docs/api.md

 $ pip install -e .
 ```

-# Usuage example for getting the single featurizer for the full polymer level
+# Usage example for getting the single featurizer for the full polymer level
 ```python
 from polymetrix.featurizer import FullPolymerFeaturizer, MolecularWeightFeaturizer,